 On trash days, you can leave your bin near the door of your office or desk, minimizing the time someone else enters your space.
 When using the bathroom, communal or single, it’s a smart idea to come prepared with disinfectant wipes for the toilet and sink to make sure you are only touching clean surfaces.

-Know what your high-touch surfaces are.
 The Centers for Disease Control (CDC) defines high touch surfaces as: “tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, sinks, etc.” Take yourself through a regular day at the office, and make note of all the things you have to touch in order to go through your workday efficiently.
 This includes electronics, writing utensils such as pens and pencils, folders, keyboards, monitors and chairs.
 Remember, when it comes to sanitizing, it is better to clean too much than too little.
 Using proper precautions, such as gloves, helps eliminate your risk of exposure while cleaning.

-Remember to wear a mask.
 Your workplace most likely has its own guidelines as to when you should be wearing masks to protect against the pandemic.
 Make sure you have more than one mask, so if you forget one in the car or leave one at the office, you are minimizing the exposure you have while without one.

-Attitude is still everything.
 The workspaces of the world will have to wait a long time before they are anything like we remember them.
 However, one thing that hasn’t changed is the need for a positive and safe work environment.
 Your desk may have a new cleaning routine, but knowing that your space at work is clean and not a haven for germs will make you feel better and more positive about going back in.